 And it makes sense, too.
-People like stories, and stories are built on characters.
+People like stories, and stories are typically built on characters.

 Despite this fairly natural desire for dialogue, games used to be pretty devoid of conversations.
-This struck me as particularly odd in RPGs where groups of people set out on a quest to save the world.
-After all, one would assume the journey would foster some banter and comradery.
+This struck me as particularly odd in RPGs where groups of people frequently set out on quests to save the world.
+After all, one would assume the journey would foster some banter and camaraderie.

-Cutscenes eventually filled the void, but it took a while for another mechanism to catch on: letting the player manually choose to speak to his followers.
+Cutscenes eventually filled the void, but it took a while for another mechanism to catch on: letting the player manually choose to speak to their followers.